 Manufacturers and USDA have conspired for decades to make us fat.

 For as long as I have been alive, the USDA and FDA have provided food and drug recommendations to the US public.
-One such is the recommendation that we eat a high-carbohydrate, low-fat diet to remain healthy and prevent chronic illnesses like diabetes, metabolic syndrome, obesity and heart disease.
-According to the Centers for Disease Control, more than 29 million of us currently have Diabetes type 2, and heart disease is skyrocketing despite following this advice.
+One such is the recommendation that we eat a high-carbohydrate, low-fat diet to remain healthy and prevent chronic illnesses like diabetes, metabolic syndrome, obesity, and heart disease.
+According to the Centers for Disease Control, more than 29 million of us currently have type 2 diabetes, and heart disease is skyrocketing despite following this advice.
 Even though many of us have followed this advice, we are fatter and more unhealthy than ever before.
 They may not be truly conspiring to make us fat, but they sure the heck are not helping.

 Before you send the guys with the huggy jackets and butterfly nets, I do not think this is an intentional conspiracy.
-I present this as only food for thought.
+I present this as the only food for thought.
 The USDA and FDA have proven themselves unreliable.
-The agencies are a group of individuals that have a bias based on prior experiences and the lobbying from outside industry.
-Take any suggestions with skepticism and do your own research.
+The agencies are a group of individuals that have a bias based on prior experiences and lobbying from outside industry.
+Take any suggestions with skepticism and do your research.